Who are we?

 I am a PhD student in the Department of Information Science at CU Boulder.
 I received my B.S. and M.S. in Information Sciences and Technology from the Pennsylvania State University.
 My research focuses on how identity in constructed through our relationships with others in the wake of romantic breakups.
 Outside of work, I train for and race in XC MTB races.

 Morgan Klaus Scheuerman

-I explore the ways individuals with diverse gender identities interact with technology.
+I explore how individuals with diverse gender identities interact with technology.
 I earned a B.A. in Communication & Media Studies with a minor in Gender Studies at Goucher College and a M.S. in Human-Centered Computing at University of Maryland, Baltimore County.
 In my spare time, I enjoy travel, hiking, photography, and consuming snobby hipster coffee beverages in mid-century modern cafes.

 I am a PhD student in Information Science where I research algorithmic identity and the digital surveillance of marginalized groups in order to create ethical regulations, legal protections and education on algorithmic identity and digital literacy.
 I received my MA in Media, Culture and Communications from New York University and BA in Technical Theatre from The University of Texas at Arlington.